Mirza Hassan Khan: The Gilgit Coup

 Towards the end of October, by which time the Pakistani tribal invasion was in progress via Muzaffarabad, governor Ghansara Singh became apprehensive of the loyalties of the Gilgit Scouts based in Gilgit, and asked Col. Abdul Majeed to send a contingent of Sikh troops.
 Hassan Khan persuaded Majeed that he should go in place of Sikhs, with the argument that the arrival of Sikh troops would further inflame the Gilgit Scouts.
 With Majeed's agreement, he set out to Gilgit.
 It appears that by the time he reached Gilgit, the governor was already overpowered.
 Nevertheless Hassan Khan sided with Major William Brown of the Gilgit Scouts and later gave himself full credit as the leader of the coup.

 On 2 November 1947, Mirza Hassan Khan and other officers of the rebel forces, announced a provisional government, with Raja Shah Rais Khan as the President and Mirza Hassan Khan as the Commander-in-Chief.
 William Brown was told that, being a non-Muslim, he could not hold any post in the government.
 In his autobiography, Khan ascribed to himself a central role in the coup.
 Scholar Yaqoob Khan Bangash doubts his account.

 Soon after the coup, William Brown telegraphed the Pakistan government in the North-West Frontier Province informing them of the developments and asking them to take over the administration of Gilgit.
 Pakistan's Political Agent, Khan Mohammad Alam Khan, arrived on 16 November and dismissed the provisional government.
 Thus the Gilgit Agency was absorbed into Pakistan.
-Mirza Hassan Khan was appointed the military governor for the Bunji sector and asked to focus on that area only.
+Mirza Hassan Khan was appointed the military governor for the Bunji sector and asked to focus on that area solely.